voxpupuli/puppet-amanda/README.md

                 |-- disklist
                 `-- dumptypes.conf

+## Additional Types

+Besides the primary classes amanda::server and amanda::client, three utility defines are included in the module.

+### Amanda::Amandahosts

+The amanda::amandahosts type manages the .amandahosts file, which controls access to amanda services.
+The important parameter to this resource is `content`, and the user must specify the full access line to include.
+For example,

+    amanda::amandahosts { 'replicator-amdump':
+      content => "replicator.cat.pdx.edu backup amdump",
+    }

+### Amanda::Config

+The amanda::config type synchronizes a directory of files in a given module to a client.
+A more detailed example is given in the preceding section.

+    amanda::config { 'daily':
+      ensure            => present,
+      configs_source    => 'modules/data/amanda',
+      configs_directory => '/etc/amanda',
+    }

+### Amanda::Ssh_authorized_key

+The amanda::ssh_authorized_key type is a convenience define used to install ssh authentication on an amanda client.
+The important parameter for this type is `key`.

+    amanda::ssh_authorized_key { 'replicator':
+      key => hiera('pubkey/backup@replicator'),
+    }

 ## Known Issues

-It doesn't have any kind of storeconfigs magic that could be used to dynamically generate the disklist file.
+* It doesn't have any kind of storeconfigs magic that could be used to dynamically generate the disklist file.
 That would be pretty cool.
 Totally haven't done it yet.

+* The module does not include tests

+* The module does not allow overriding of the client/server package name(s)

 ## Contributors